 Gamblin recommends saving anything in #2 or #3 for later stages of the journey.
 Start with something in #1.
 Here's a quick example from Gamblin: "Build a simple slack bot to send alerts [upon] completion of your vulnerability scans every day instead of having someone log in to manually check," he says.
 (Check out more of Gamblin's insights on taking this approach.)

-As Red Hat technology evangelist Gordon Haff wrote recently, it’s a good idea to start with what’s most important to your company.
+As Red Hat technology evangelist Gordon Haff wrote, starting with what's most important to your company is a good idea.

 "While implementing a more comprehensive approach to security may be a significant project, you can get big wins from some relatively small improvements"